 Create and maintain website content related to institute programs and faculty/student achievements using WordPress.
 Compose and design electronic and print materials such as announcements, newsletters, flyers and brochures.
 Edit own work and the work of others, to include re-writing when necessary.

 Minimum Qualifications (Mandatory):

-Ability to work comfortably and collaboratively with students, faculty, and academic officials.
+Ability to work effectively with students, faculty, and staff from diverse backgrounds.

 The successful candidate(s) for this position will be subject to a pre-employment background check.

 If you are interested in applying for employment with The Johns Hopkins University and require special assistance or accommodation during any part of the pre-employment process, please contact the HR Business Services Office at [email protected].
 For TTY users, call via Maryland Relay or dial 711.

 The following additional provisions may apply depending on which campus you will work.
 Your recruiter will advise accordingly.

 During the Influenza ("the flu") season, as a condition of employment, The Johns Hopkins Institutions require all employees who provide ongoing services to patients or work in patient care or clinical care areas to have an annual influenza vaccination or possess an approved medical or religious exception.
 Failure to meet this requirement may result in termination of employment.